20 Things to do in Verona (2024): Best places to visit + map

 Admission and opening hours Complesso del Duomo

-Entrance fee: The price for entrance to the cathedral complex is 4 €.
+Entrance fee: the price for entrance to the cathedral complex is 4 €.
 Children up to 18 years of age are admitted free of charge when accompanied by two paying persons, and children up to 11 years of age are always admitted free of charge, as are persons with disabilities, including their companions.

 The ticket includes an audio guide in 5 languages (Italian, English, German, Spanish, French).

-Opening hours: The Cathedral is open daily at the following times – Monday to Friday 11:00-17:00, Saturday 11:00-15:30 and Sunday and public holidays 13:30-17:30.
+Opening hours: the Cathedral is open daily at the following times – Monday to Friday 11:00-17:00, Saturday 11:00-15:30 and Sunday and public holidays 13:30-17:30.

-Part of the Verona Card: Yes, free entry with Verona Card
+Part of the Verona Card: yes, free entry with Verona Card

 16. Basilica of Santa Anastasia (Basilica di Santa Anastasia)